TikTok Shop Shipping Changes: What U.S. Sellers Need to Know

 These dispatch rules are common across platform-managed shipping models and are typically handled within structured eCommerce fulfillment workflows.

-What Sellers Should Review Before February 25, 2026
+What Sellers Should Review Going Forward

 • Review their current fulfillment and shipping workflows